Prajjawal-Prayank/system-design/designPattern/strategy/README.md

-General implementation of Strategy Design Pattern.
+General implementation of Strategy Design Pattern. <br>
-The strategy package has an interface which tells the functionalities that the strategies must have.
+The service has a strategy interface which tells the functionalities that the strategies must have. <br>
-The strategy classes implement this interface and provide their own implementations.
+The strategy classes implement this interface and provide their own implementations. <br>